Generation Patient Applauds Re-Introduction of Legislation to Combat Deceptive Drug Ads

 As an organization focused on advocating for the interests of young people with chronic conditions, Generation Patient is proud to have played a foundational role in bringing this issue to the attention of legislators and supporting its development.

 “This legislation comes not a moment too soon.
 For years, patients, especially young patients, have been left to fend for themselves as pharmaceutical marketers have gotten away with pushing misleading and unbalanced content on social media.
 This bill is an exciting first step to that while forcing the industry to be more transparent and publicly accountable.
-Thanks to Senator Durbin and Braun for listening to patients’ concerns, this bipartisan bill is a must-pass legislation for both parties,” said Sneha Dave, founder of Generation Patient.
+Thanks to Senator Durbin and Marshall for listening to patients’ concerns, this bipartisan bill is a must-pass legislation for both parties,” said Sneha Dave, founder of Generation Patient.

 The common sense appeal of this legislation is underscored by the diverse coalition of public interest groups endorsing it, which includes the Young People’s Alliance, the American Academy of Family Physicians, Public Citizen, Doctors for America, and the Public Interest Research Group.

-Want more information on the Protecting Patients from Deceptive Drug Ads Online Act?
+Want more information on the Protecting Patients from Deceptive Drug Ads Act?
 Join patient advocates and issue experts for a briefing and Q&A on Monday, September 16th at 10:30 am EST!
 We are thrilled to be co-hosting this briefing with the Young People's Alliance and the U.S. Public Interest Research Group.
 As young patients and the primary targets of these deceptive ads, we understand firsthand the harmful impacts of misleading and manipulative pharmaceutical advertisements on social media.

 Register for this webinar here!!